auspham/SeptNotes/README.md

 <center><img src="README.assets/www.rmit.edu.au"></center>

 # SEPT Notes

 > This is the summary of all the notes for Software Engineer Process and Tool contains all of the essential stuff for you to pass the exam

+!> The note is missing **User Stories and backlogs** and **Version control, Git, Gitflow.** Any helps on contributing these notes would be appreciated.

 ## Todo